siteorigin/docs/page-builder/widget-groups.md

 ```

 #### Maintain Standard Widget Ordering
 By design, SiteOrigin Widget Bundle the standard widget groups using a priority of `11`.
-IF a priority lower or equal to 11 is used your groups may be overwritten.
+If a priority lower or equal to 11 is used your groups may be overwritten.
 To prevent this, it's recommended you use a priority higher than 11.
 For example:

 `add_filter( 'siteorigin_panels_widgets', 'your_function', 12 );`